Articles

 What Actually Happens During a Panic Attack, and How to Get Through One

 Panic attacks are among the most violently physical experiences your body can produce without anything being medically wrong.
-Here’s what’s actually firing inside you, why they keep coming back and evidence-based techniques to get through one.
+What’s firing inside you, why they come back, and evidence-based techniques for getting through one.

 By the MoodFire Editorial Team